Are store cards worth it?

-These cards are extremely easy to get your hands on, which is what makes them so dangerous!
+In short, these cards are extremely easy to get your hands on, which is what makes them so dangerous!

-Sold by sales assistants, not financial experts
+They are sold by sales assistants, not financial experts

 What's worse is that staff are often given targets to meet with some sort of incentive at the end of it to work towards (e.g. sign up 10 new customers to a store card and win an extra day's paid holiday).

-This is why they’re pushing so hard to get you to sign up; not because they genuinely think it’s a good deal (no matter how convincing they may seem!).
+This is why they’re pushing so hard to get you to sign up – not because they genuinely think it’s a good deal (no matter how convincing they may seem).

 They can damage your credit rating

 If you fail to keep up with repayments on a store card, this can have a very negative impact on your credit rating.
 Not to mention the fact that every time you sign up for a new financial product like this, it's marked on your credit report.

 If you're unsure of what your credit score is, you can check it for free and learn how to improve it by reading this guide.

 If all the above hasn't convinced you that getting a store card is a bad idea, maybe the colossal amount of junk you'll get through your door and to your email inbox will be the clincher.

 And believe it or not, even if you end up with a court summons for not paying up, your credit score is in the pits and you've cut your card into pieces after cancelling your account, the junk mail won't end.